PowerShell/PSResourceGet/Examples/InstallRepositorySearchingExamples.md

     * When the package exists in neither repository:
         ```
-        Install-PSResource: Package 'TestModule' could not be found.
+        Install-PSResource: Package(s) 'TestModule' could not be installed from registered repositories 'PSGallery, NuGetGallery'.
         ```
 2) Installing with a package name and a repository specified, eg: `Install-PSResource 'TestModule' -Repository PSGallery -PassThru`